 How Safe is Nicaragua?
 (Our take)

-Nicaragua has been enticing visitors for a long time.
+Backpacking in Nicaragua has always been very popular.
 The locals are welcoming, there are epic volcanoes to climb, beaches to laze on, the second largest rainforest in the Americas to explore, history abound; it’s a travellers’ paradise!

 Sadly, Nicaragua has been experiencing a lot of turbulence in recent years.
 Due to the recent political Unrest of 2018, much of the country is difficult to visit.
 A lot of accommodation in Nicaragua has been shut down and citizens have been fleeing the country.